pirafrank/fpiracom/_posts/2016-01-19-gmail-inbox.md

 ---
 layout: post
-title: Is Gmail approaching to the end?
+title: Is GMail approaching to the end?
+subtitle: A few thoughts about Inbox and Google's services.
-categories: articles
+categories: google
 ---

 ![Gmail to inbox redirect screenshot]({{ site.baseurl }}/assets/postimages/00-005.png)